Yoshishige Abe

 Yoshishige Abe (安倍 能成, Abe Yoshishige) was a philosopher, educator, and statesman in Shōwa period Japan.
 As Minister of Education in the immediate post-war era, he oversaw major reforms to the Japanese educational system.

-Biography
+Early life and education

 Abe was born in Matsuyama, Ehime Prefecture as the son of a doctor of Chinese medicine.
 He graduated from Tokyo Imperial University, and was a close associate of Natsume Sōseki, Seiichi Hatano, Kyoshi Takahama and Shigeo Iwanami, although he was forced to return home to teach English in Matsuyama due to reduced family circumstances.
 He later married the sister of Misao Fujimura.
 While still a student, he began writing literary criticism and was interested in the development of naturalism.